Rome bans McDonald's from ancient site

 The proposed restaurant would have been built next to the ancient Baths of Caracalla, but plans were rejected.

 "Already expressed my opposition to a fast food in the archaeological area of Caracalla Terme," wrote Culture Minister Alberto Bonisoli on Facebook.
 "I inform you that the cultural ministry revoked authorization."
-Mayor of Rome Virginia Raggi praised the decision on Twitter.

 "We go forward with the culture minister to stop fast food construction in the archaeological area of the Baths of Caracalla," she wrote.
 "The wonders of Rome must be protected."

 The baths date from the 3rd century and sit near the center of the city, fairly close to the Coliseum and other famous sites.
+Caracalla ruled as co-emperor from 198 until 211 with his father.
+He then ruled alone until his assassination in 217.

 Despite the decision, visitors to Rome will not have to travel too far to get their hands on a Big Mac.